openbouquet/slate/source/index.html.md

 Parameter | Required | Description
 --------- | -------- | -----------
-groupBy | false | This is a multi-valued parameter.
-Each value must be a valid expression in the Bookmark/Domain scope.
-See the Expression chapter for reference, but usually you will pass the dimension name you want to group the result by.
+groupBy | false | A list of expression to group the result by.
+This is a multi-valued parameter.
+Note that the list can be empty, in that case the resulting dataset will be one row as maximum if you provide metrics to compute.
+Each value must be a valid expression in the Bookmark or Domain scope.
+See the Expression chapter for reference, but usually you will pass a dimension name you want to group the result by.
 Alternatively you can use a wildcard (*) as a value to replace the default reference settings.
-In case of Bookmark it will be replaced by the selected dimensions; in case of Domain it will be replaced by ALL dimensions (so use with care). metrics | false |
-filters | false |
-period | false |
-timeframe | false |
-compareTo | false |
-orderBy | false |
-limit | false |
-offset | false |
-maxRsults | false |
+In case of Bookmark it will be replaced by the selected dimensions; in case of Domain it will be replaced by ALL dimensions (so use with care). metrics | false | A list of expression to compute.
+This is a multi-valued parameter.
+Note that the list can be empty, in that case only the group by is applied (However the query will still perform a group by: if you want to export raw data you need to include an unique key in the list, such as a customer identifier).
+Each value must be a valid expression in the Bookmark or DOmain scope.
+See the Expression chapter for reference, but usually you will pass a metric name you want to aggregate the data upon.
+You can also use any valid expression (usually of numeric value) by combining dimensions, metrics and functions. filters | false | A list of conditional expression to filter the data.
+Note that the list can be empty.
+Each value must be a valid expression in the Bookmark or Domain scope.
+See the Expression chapter for reference, but usually you can use any dimension of type conditional (also called segment), or create a simple condition using constant values for instance.
+You can also use any valid conditional expression by combining dimensions, metrics and functions. period | false | the period expression is a shorthand to filter on a timeframe.
+The expression type is expected to be a date or a timestamp.
+You can use any valid expression in the Bookmark or Domain scope; usually you can just use a Date dimension (with or without indexing).
+You can use any function, especially date functions.
+If this parameter is set, you should provide a timeframe parameters too - see next one for details. timeframe | false | the `timeframe` parameter is used to define the date or time range of the period.
+You can either use explicit values (in that case you should provide both lower and upper bounds, thought you can pass a null value to create a semi-open range) or use an alias value or a constant expression.
+See the [Period definition](#period-timeframe) for details. compareTo | false | the `compareTo` parameter is used in conjunction with the `timeframe` parameter to create an automatic comparison between present and past metrics.
+Setting a value will automatically turn the compare feature on (see [compareTo section for details](comparing-present-and-past-metrics))  You can either use explicit values (in that case you should provide both lower and upper bounds, thought you can pass a null value to create a semi-open range) or use an alias value or a constant expression.
+Note that the alias values for the `compareTo` parameter are different from the `timeframe` parameter. orderBy | false | a list of sort expression to order the results.
+Note that the list can be empty.
+Each value must be a valid *sort* expression in the Bookmark or Domain scope.
+A valid *sort* expression is any expression enclosed by the `DESC()` or `ASC()` functions. limit | false | offset | false | maxRsults | false |